yuanqing/create-figma-plugin/docs/basics.md

 The following are three common use cases that we will encounter when developing a Figma plugin, and the steps for making each use case possible within Figma’s plugin execution model.

-#### 1. “We want to get data from the Figma document, and show the data in our plugin UI.”
+#### A. “We want to get data from the Figma document, and show the data in our plugin UI.”

 To accomplish this: